 The Final Verdict

-I’m of the belief that a remake shouldn’t set out to be a 1:1 recreation, but rather attempt to capture how fans remember the original feeling.
-In this regard, I think Beenox did a phenomenal job and has provided players with an updated version of a cult classic.
+I believe that a remake shouldn’t set out to be a 1:1 recreation, but rather attempt to capture how fans remember the original feeling.
+In this regard, I think Beenox did a phenomenal job and provided players with an updated version of a cult classic.

 However, by staying as faithful as possible, they’ve also put a spotlight on many of CTR’s flaws.
 And although Nitro-Fueled is just as fun as most of us remember, it never manages to escape from feeling like a video game relic from a generation that has long passed.